 As a graduate student, when you book a consultation, you will be paired with a consultant who holds a graduate degree.
 Consultations are useful for analyzing difficult writings, exploring research avenues, debating ideas, finding language that matches your studio process, experimenting with unconventional writing methods, managing large amounts of reading and more.

 Consultations take place at 205 Richmond Street in room 609.
 When booking or inquiring, please identify yourself as a graduate student and let us know what services you wish to use.

 Hosted by The Writing & Learning Centre and the Office of Graduate Studies, this panel discussion features talks and advice from recent OCAD U graduates.
 This is opportunity for current graduate students at various stages of their work to acquire and share insights and strategies on the thesis and MRP process.
 At the end of the panel, the Office of Graduate Studies will review the formatting and final submission process.
 Some of the themes for discussion will include: developing a thesis topic, research and methodologies, and writing tips.

-For the first time, the WLC will offer the Thesis/MRP Intensive, a writing and trouble-shooting workshop for students in the second year of graduate study as you work toward Thesis/MRP completion.
-The Intensive is scheduled for January 4 to 8, 2016.
+The WLC is offering the MRP/Thesis Writing Intensive, a writing and trouble-shooting workshop for students in the second year of graduate study as you work toward MRP/Thesis completion.
+The Intensive is scheduled for December 12th to December 16th.
 Students will apply and be considered to be a participant.
 Through the week, you will workshop key issues, receive individual and group feedback with WLC staff and be given individualized strategies for completion and revision.
 The beginning of the winter term marks a critical time in the development and writing of final papers.

 English language learners (ELL)